 Museums & Attractions

-Another adventurous activity you can do with your kids is to explore of the many mountainous caves that are of both an archaeological and folkloric interest.
+Another adventurous activity you can do with your kids is to explore the many mountainous caves that are of both archaeological and folkloric interest.

 Another popular cave to visit is Sfentoni in Zoniana village.
 It is easily accessible, with stalactites and stalagmites of different colours and shapes decorating the cave’s chambers.